msacco8/Dotopia/README.md

 Dotopia uses only the Python standard library

-To run the client and server. make sure that the two terminals are on the same network and that you have are in the root directory of 'dotopia'.
+To run the client and server. make sure that the two terminals are on the same network and that you have are in the root directory of 'Dotopia'.
 Then, run:

 ```bash
 python3 gameServer.py